 For example, a driver with acquired rights who did not complete the periodic training but instead left the industry can still gain a DQC even now by completing the necessary training, without needing to pass the initial test.

 Transport Manager CPC and acquired rights

-This option is no longer available so this is another example of time-limitation of acquired rights.
-However, it is different from the case with the driver CPC in that those acquired rights were time-limited from the beginning while here the decision to end them was only taken after many years had passed.
+This option is no longer available so this is an example of time-limitation of acquired rights.
 In fact, by that time there must have been few people left in the industry relying on acquired rights anyway.